The perfect cauliflower pizza crust is a perfectly crispy, flavorful, gooey crust of cauliflower in a savory marinara sauce.

 - Preheat oven 400 degrees F.

-- In a large pot, fill with about an inch of water, and bring it to a boil.
+- Microwave the cauliflower rice for about 1 minute or until soft.
+Or boil it: In a large pot, fill with about an inch of water, and bring it to a boil.
 Add the cauliflower “rice” and cover.
 Cook about 4-5 minutes.
-Drain into a fine-mesh strainer.
+After the cauliflower is cooked, drain it into a fine strainer or over a cheese cloth.

-- On your counter over a towel, lay out a fine mesh cheese cloth.
+- On your counter over a towel, lay out a fine mesh cheese cloth (if not already in one).
 Pour mixture on the cheese cloth and using the cheese cloth, gather and squeeze out any extra moisture into the sink.
 Pat even more moisture out by patting again with the towel.
+Make sure all the water is removed by squeezing out on the towel.

 - Once moisture is removed, transfer "rice" to a large mixing bowl.
 Add beaten egg, cheese, oregano and salt.
 You many need to use your hands to mix.